hassaan4584/Swiftjective-C/_posts/2017-09-13-iPhone-X-Dealing-with-Home-Indicator.md

 [Much like how the notch is more than a notch][5], and almost closer to part of the hardware and iPhone brand recognition, I think the software equivlant of that is the home indicator.
 It's part of its DNA, and additionally I'm betting Apple's thinking is that its prescence instills user confidence in the UX.
 It avoids the "Wait why is that gone now?
 When does it show?
 When does it hide?
 Can I still go back home now that it's now showing?" kind of things.

-That said, I do agree with you — it's constant prescence seems a bit much, but I've yet to use an iPhone X in person so I'll reserve judgement until then 🙂.

 [**Will Kampmann**][6] **asks:**

 > Do you know what will happen in full-screen apps like games?
 Will this home handle be invoked by two swipes like the notification and control centers are on normal iPhones?